Hermès: Hermès Frères era

 In 1924, Hermès established a presence in the United States and opened two shops outside of Paris.
 In 1929, the first women's couture apparel collection was previewed in Paris.
 During the 1930s, Hermès introduced some of its most recognized original goods such as the leather "Sac à dépêches" in 1935, and the Hermès carrés (square scarves) in 1937.
 The scarves became integrated into French culture.
 In 1938, the "Chaîne d'ancre" bracelet and the riding jacket and outfit joined the classic collection.
 By this point, the company's designers began to draw inspirations from paintings, books, and objets d'art.
 The 1930s also witnessed Hermès's entry into the United States market by offering products in a Neiman Marcus department store in New York; however, it later withdrew.
 In 1949, the same year as the launch of the Hermès silk tie, the first perfume, "Eau d'Hermès", was produced.

-From the mid-1930s, Hermès employed the Swiss watchmaker Universal Genève as the brand's first and exclusive designer of timepieces, producing a line of men's wrist chronographs (manufactured in 18K gold or stainless steel) and women's Art Déco cuff watches in 18K gold, steel, or platinum.
+From the mid-1930s, Hermès employed the Swiss watchmaker Universal Genève as the brand's designer of timepieces, producing a line of men's wrist chronographs (manufactured in 18K gold or stainless steel) and women's Art Déco cuff watches in 18K gold, steel, or platinum.
 Both models contained dials signed either "Hermès" or "Hermès Universal Genève", while the watch movements were signed "Universal Genève S.A".
 The Hermès/Universal partnership lasted until the 1950s.

 Émile-Maurice summarized the Hermès philosophy during his leadership as "leather, sport, and a tradition of refined elegance."

 Post-Émile-Maurice Hermès

 Robert Dumas took over as head of Hermès on the death of his father-in-law in 1951, while closely collaborating with his brother-in-law Jean-René Guerrand.
 He introduced original handbags, jewelry, and accessories, and was particularly interested in design possibilities with the silk scarves.
 During the mid-20th century, scarf production diminished.
-World Tempus, a web portal dedicated to watchmaking, states: "Brought to life by the magic wand of Annie Beaumel, the windows of the store on the [rue du] Faubourg Saint-Honoré became a theatre of enchantment and [established the store as] a Parisian meeting-place for international celebrities."

 A few years after the 1947 creation of Comptoir Nouveau de la Parfumerie, launched on the initiative of Jean-René Guerrand, the house's first perfumes were produced in France, such as the perfume Calèche in 1961.
 Eau d'Hermès, created by Edmond Roudnitska in 1951, harked back to the company's origins, its fragrance recalling that of leather.

 In the 1950s, the Kelly bag, then simply called a lady's small strap bag, found its name when a photograph of Grace Kelly, the new princess of Monaco wearing the bag, was published in Life magazine and went around the world.
 The late 1960s saw the appearance of the first women's ready-to-wear lines, designed by Catherine de Károlyi.
 The company made its international debut, opening stores in Europe, Asia, and the United States.